Labor dispute disruptions of sports on television: 1990s

 In November 1997, during the 3rd Round of the Tour Championship, ABC employees staged a one-day boycott due to an employee being disciplined for drawing an obscene cartoon of Disney chairman Michael Eisner.
 ABC showed final round coverage of the 1995 Tour Championship in the broadcast window.

+From February 20 to March 27, 1999, Hockey Night in Canada telecasts were called off monitors at various sites across the United States due to a CBC technicians strike.
+This included the Toronto Maple Leafs' first game at Air Canada Centre, which used a feed provided by ESPN, and was called by Bob Cole and Harry Neale from Washington, D.C.
+A similar strike occurred in 2001, impacting games between December 8, and December 22.

 2000s

 In 2002, there was a strike at SRC which resulted in there being no commentators for the Saturday NHL broadcasts of La Soirée du hockey from March 23 through to the final Saturday of the regular season on April 13.
 The strike then carried over into the NHL playoffs, which meant their coverage of the first two rounds of the playoffs (Montreal Canadiens vs. Boston Bruins and Carolina Hurricanes) had no announcers.
 The strike was settled by the third round and the commentators returned to call the Eastern Conference final between the Toronto Maple Leafs and the Hurricanes.

 CBC had to broadcast Canadian Football League games without commentators from mid-August until (Canadian) Thanksgiving in 2005.
 They even had to forfeit some games to TSN.
 The lockout was set to end just after Thanksgiving, but commentators were allowed to come back a bit early to do the opening Saturday night of the NHL season (the one after the lockout) and the Thanksgiving Day Classic CFL games.
 Also because of that particular labor stoppage, CBC had to give up rights of the Women's Rogers Cup to TSN/CTV.
 CBC was supposed to air both semis and the final, but TSN took over the afternoon semi and CTV took over the final, using TSN's production.
 One of the last events that CBC showed before the stoppage was the World Athletics Championships.
 Ron MacLean hosted it, and informed viewers of what was about to happen.